jomaway/typst-bytefield/lib/api.typ

   )
 }

+/// Shows a note with a bracket and spans over multiple rows.
+///
+/// Basically just a shortcut for a note.
 #let group(side,rowspan,level:0, bracket:true,content) = {
   note(side,level:level,rowspan:rowspan,bracket: bracket,content)
 }

+/// Shows a special note with a start_addr (top aligned) and end_addr (bottom aligned) on the left of the associated row.
+///
+/// - start_addr (string, content):  The start address will be top aligned
+/// - end_addr (string, content): The end address will be bottom aligned
 #let section(start_addr, end_addr) = {
   annotation(left, inset: (x:5pt, y:2pt), box(height:100%, [
     #set text(0.8em, font: "Noto Mono", weight: 100)